berthosefin/dotfiles/README.md

 - Clone this repo `git clone --depth=1 https://github.com/berthosefin/dotfiles ~/.dotfiles`
 - Deploy the dotfiles `cp -rv ~/.dotfiles/* ~`
 - Change the default CLI Shell `chsh $(whoami) -s /bin/zsh`
-- If you find "birkhoff" in the configuration file, replace it with your own username.
+- If you find "thos" in the configuration file, replace it with your own username.
 - Edit some system configuration, example in ~/.dotfiles/.system
 - Reboot
 - Fix some errors